 Most real estate agents say that it is location, location, location that sells a house.
 While that is a strong factor, how your house and garden look from the street when someone pulls up to it for the first time is equally important.
-There are many ways to easily and cheaply improve curb appeal.

 Selling a house is a lot of work.
 You need to work with a real estate agent to put the house up for sale at the right price.
 You need to declutter the inside of your house to make it more appealing.
 And you need to ensure your house has some decent curb appeal.

 The latter is what I’ll focus on since we are talking about gardening here.
 Most curb appeal comes from how your front garden looks.
 While your back garden is also somewhat important and these techniques apply equally there, if you have limited time and money focus on the front.

 Even if you are not selling your house, maintaining the curb appeal of your house will give you a good feeling every time you pull into your driveway after a long day of work.

 Maintain your lawn

 Your lawn may be the largest surface area in your front garden.
 If it is scraggly and unkempt, it will be very noticeable.

 So keep your lawn mowed to a reasonable height.
 While you may prefer the golf-course look, keep in mind that buyers may see that as a liability in needing to keep up the maintenance that such a lawn requires.